SotaBox/webchatbot_be/README.md

 # Project Sotatek Intern Backend

 ## Introduction
 Project Sotatek Intern Backend is a RESTful API service built using Flask, designed to handle user authentication and profile management.
 The project includes functionalities such as user registration, login, logout, token refresh, and profile retrieval.
-We then process the incoming information to return webchat responses through Azure Openai
+We then process the incoming information to return webchat responses through Azure Openai.
+Integrating a data crawling function allows users to collect information with just a few simple clicks.

 ## Setup and Installation